Salt-Mc/Flare-On/FlareOn11/Ch09/Readme.md

 5. Since we also don't need the instruction which prepared these real code bytes that were executed before the real code bytes itself we will NOP them too
 This will give us an executable in which we have the actual code or important code that we need for analysis.

+Run `Step1_Deobfuscate.py` that does this.
+[Note to run this script you must change the exception setting for PRIV instruction (0xC00..96) in debugger option to not suspend and pass it to the application]

 ## Understanding the drama
 1. When in unknow teritory and not sure where to start our attention should always be caught by the code that is using the user supplied input (i.e. input passed as command line parameter).
 2. The fist time where a byte from user imput is used anywhere in a calculation is with `MUL` keyword.